arjunurs/aws-lambda-untar/README.md

 **Unzip function for AWS Lambda**

-The function extracts zip files and uploads files to the same S3 location.
+The function extracts tar.gz files and uploads files to the same S3 location.
 It should be waiting for S3 upload event.

 ## Permissions